 |

-Why You’re Seeing Tree Clearing Along the Maine Turnpike
+Why You May See Tree Clearing Along the Maine Turnpike

 Drivers on Maine Turnpike may notice tree clearing along the roadway.
-This work is part of a long-term safety and environmental program.
+This work is part of a multi-year safety project.

-Drivers on the southern section of the Maine Turnpike may notice something this season: crews clearing trees along the roadway.
+Drivers on the Maine Turnpike may notice crews tree clearing along the roadway in the winter.
 It’s a change that often prompts questions—what’s happening and why?
 The answer is simple: Safety.

 Safety Always Comes First on the Turnpike

-Trees that may be dead or unbalanced can pose risk.
-Removing hazards before they become a problem helps protect drivers, Maine's first responders and helps prevent accidents.
+Trees that may be dead pose risk.
+Removing hazards before they become a problem helps protect drivers, our Maine State Troopers, first responders, and can help prevent accidents.

 Reasons may include: